Commence your induction

-11.3 If any of the events described in clause 11.2 occur, Globe will release you from your employment but you must nevertheless notify Globe of the relevant event as a placement fee will be payable by the Client to Globe.
-If you breach this obligation, Globe will suffer financial loss equal to the unpaid placement fee which it shall be entitled to recover from you as a liquidated debt.
+11.3 You warrant that if any of the events described in clause 11.2 occur, Globe will release you from your employment; you will notify Globe in writing of the relevant event as a placement fee will be payable by the Client to Globe.
+If you breach this obligation, Globe will suffer a financial loss equal to the unpaid placement fee, which it shall be entitled to recover from you as a liquidated debt.

 12. Electronic Contracting and Notices

 12.1 If this Agreement is signed by any person using an electronic signature, you and Globe:

 (a) agree to enter into this Agreement in electronic form and via electronic means;

 (b) consent to either or both parties signing the Agreement using an Electronic Signature; and

 (c) agree that this Agreement is a true representation of the employment agreement between the you and Globe and has the same status as if signed using a paper-based ink signature.

 12.2 You agree that any notices required or permitted to given by Globe under this Agreement or otherwise in relation to your employment with Globe, including any notices required or permitted to be given under any law, may be given verbally or in writing, and that any written notices may be given via electronic means.